Updated March 3, 2022 . AmFam Team

 Abate the lead.
 Lead in the home can pose big problems for the health of your family.
 Harmful toxins like lead dust from paint in homes built before 1978 can do real damage to children if no action is taken.
 So, take steps to reduce and remove lead problems safely from your home.

 Get a water filter.
 Another quick answer with a big payoff is to pick up a water filter pitcher and use that for drinking and cooking.
-Good filters can really clean up your water and greatly reduce the amount of harmful chemicals and lead in your drinking water.
+Good filters can really clean up your water and greatly reduce the number of harmful chemicals and lead in your drinking water.
 Replace the filter as necessary, and you’re well on your way to improving the water quality in your home.

 Test for radon.
 Another way to keep your family safe is to reduce exposure to radon in your home.
 Radon is a dangerous form of natural radiation that can cause lung problems.
 Pick up a radon test kit at your local hardware store and run a test in your home to learn if you need to install a mitigation system.
 You’ll have to send the completed test kit in for analysis.

-Putting into action these small changes over the course of the year is a great way to schedule and manage larger efforts, helping you to set financial goals for larger projects.
+Putting these small changes into action over the course of the year is a great way to schedule and manage larger efforts, helping you to set financial goals for larger projects.
 Keeping your home healthy starts with customized coverage that meets your home’s unique needs.
-So, after you’ve made these shifts to a healthier home, take a moment and reach out to your American Family Insurance agent and update your homeowners policy.
+So, after you’ve made these shifts to a healthier home, take a moment and reach out to your American Family Insurance agent (Opens in a new tab) and update your homeowners policy.